-He appeared on Car Dealer Live today (May 7) and said: ‘I’m certainly not an advocate of the scrappage scheme, but that’s as an independent who’d miss out on part-exchanges or push people to go new rather than used.’
+He appeared on Car Dealer Live on May 7, where he said: ‘I’m certainly not an advocate of the scrappage scheme, but that’s as an independent who’d miss out on part-exchanges or push people to go new rather than used.’

-As an appointment only business, Langley Prestige was already in a good position when they were forced to close the doors.
-Webb explained that they were able to continue running the business in largely the same way but that it’s forced some changes.
+As an appointment-only business, Langley Prestige was already in a good position when it was forced to close the doors.
+Webb explained that it was able to continue running the business in largely the same way but that it’s forced some changes.

 ‘It’s made us look at the business in a different way.
 We’re doing personalised videos to build confidence in our cars,’ he said.

-Webb explained on the show that they had cut a lot of costs at the end of last year, which turned out to be an added benefit going into lockdown.
+Webb explained on the show that it had cut a lot of costs at the end of last year, which turned out to be an added benefit going into lockdown.

-With enquiries up Webb has spotted that the number of low offers are up too, and there’s been more attention on lower priced stock.
-He said: ‘The enquiries on our £3-10k stock has been the main focus.
+With inquiries up, Webb has spotted that the number of low offers are up too, and there’s been more attention on lower priced stock.
+He said: ‘The inquiries on our £3-10k stock has been the main focus.
 We’re already seeing there’s an appetite in the market for that.
 That’s definitely where we’re seeing an increase in views and leads.

 ‘We’re on a pause rather than anything else.
 When we press play again we need to hope the values stay strong.
 I’ve not seen any indication in my business that demand has dropped.’